 Giving your characters unrealistic skin tones sounds like a great way to avoid Race Tropes and Unfortunate Implications, doesn't it?
 Well, sometimes.
 Unfortunately, it doesn't always work like this.
 If a character is meant to be of a specific ethnicity, they will most likely have the "correct" skin tone for their ethnicity, regardless of anything else.
 It seems as if only "white people" get Amazing Technicolor Skin—everyone else is left out.
 Still, it's a nice thought.
 Isn't it?

 Compare Japan, which seems to do the same thing with hair.
 See also Ambiguously Brown, for when the skin tones are within the realms of possibility, but not clearly "defined".
+Do not confuse with Amazing Technicolor Wildlife, where this trope is applied to animals.
+Related to Hair Color Dissonance where over time the viewer's brain might percieve the skin tone to something more realistic than it actually is.

 open/close all folders